 As you and your team handle the leads that flow into your Com Portal, you'll eventually reach a position where you've done everything you can for a specific lead, and it's time to mark the engagement as complete.
 This article explains how to do that by "closing leads" in the Com Portal—including when to do it, how to do it, and what to know first.

 Whenever we say "close a lead," what we really mean is closing a specific lead engagement.
-You are not blocking off the lead forever or deleting it from your database.
+You are not blocking off the lead forever or deleting them from your database.
 You will retain the lead's contact information and conversation transcripts, and you can always reach out to them in the future.

 When Should I Close a Lead?